Mieczysław Maneli: ICC: Polish Commissioner

-There is much historiographical disagreement about the "Maneli affair" as the peace plan of 1963 is known.
-Some historians such as Fredrik Logevall and Ellen Hammer argue that the United States by rejecting the Franco-Italo-Indo-Polish peace plan threw away an opportunity for peace that would have spared America the trauma of the Vietnam war.
-Other historians such as Margaret Gnoinska, Mark Moyer, and Pierre Asselin argue that the apparent interest in the brothers' Ngo in the peace plan was just a means to blackmail the United States, arguing that Diem would never had accepted a federation that would have been dominated by the more populous North Vietnam while having to compete against "Uncle Ho", a more popular figure than himself.
+There is much historiographical disagreement about the "Maneli affair", as the peace plan of 1963 is known.
+Some historians such as Fredrik Logevall and Ellen Hammer argue that the United States by rejecting the Franco-Italo-Indo-Polish peace plan threw away an opportunity for peace that would have spared America the trauma of the Vietnam War.
+Other historians such as Margaret Gnoinska, Mark Moyer, and Pierre Asselin argue that the apparent interest of the Ngo brothers in the peace plan was just a means to blackmail the United States, arguing that Diem would never had accepted a federation that would have been dominated by the more populous North Vietnam while having to compete against "Uncle Ho", a more popular figure than him.

-The philosopher in exile
+Philosopher in exile

 After the Six-Day War of 1967, Maneli was ordered to sign a petition criticizing Israel, which he refused, thus leading to charges that he was a "Zionist".
 In July 1968, Maneli was fired from as the Dean of Law as part of the "anti-Zionist" campaign and fled to the United States.
 The reasoning for sacking Maneli besides for his alleged "Zionism" (his refusal to condemn Israel's post-1967 occupation) concerned his "anti-socialist ideas and lectures".
 Maneli later noted that the same Minister of Higher Education who sacked him had earlier awarded him prizes for his scholarship.
 From his exile in the United States, Maneli tended to be critical of the Communist regime: an essay he wrote in 1971, published in Dissent, was entitled "From Gomulka to Gierek: The Moral Decay of the Polish Bureaucracy".

 In the US, Maneli became Professor of Law and Political Science at the Queens College, part of the City University of New York.
 At Queens, he became Chairman of the Council For the Study of Ethics and Public Policy.
 In 1984, he published Freedom and Tolerance, a book examining the philosophical basis of an inclusive, pluralistic democratic society.
 Maneli was critical of efforts to impose censorship in the name of protecting American values, writing in Freedom and Tolerance: "Wherever there is a loophole in the existing laws protecting traditional American liberties, the opponents of these freedoms try to squeeze in.
 Whenever legislators create the slightest opening to allow some kind of censorship, the censors will be born and will march again".